Bchoi562/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .foreach doesn't return anything and executes the function once for each array element. .map applies to each element and returns a new array with the results.

 2. Explain the difference between a callback and a higher order function.
+        Higher order function uses callback functions as its parameter.

 3. What is closure?
+        A closure is a combination of functions from which the inner functions accesses variables from outside of it.

 4. Describe the four rules of the 'this' keyword.
+        1. Window/Global Binding
+        2. Implicit binding - whatever is behind the '.' is what it's bound to.
+        3. New binding - making a new variable with new in front of it will bind it to the constructor function.
+        4. Explicit Binding - used by .call or .apply where you explicitly define whatever you are '.call'ing

 5. Why do we need super() in an extended class?
+        Because it takes place of .call or .apply.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions